LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/linux/install-oracle.md

 ## Install Amplia

 > [!NOTE]
 > Some steps use the `nano` command, which might not be installed on your system.
-Feel free to replace the command by `vi` or install nano with `sudo yum install nano`
+Feel free to replace the command by `vi` or install nano with `yum install nano`

 Create a local user to run the Amplia server: